mochi-hpc/mofka/docs/usage/quickstart.rst

 of specific building blocks*.
 The advantage of this approach is that Mofka is infinitely more modular than other services.
-You can change nearly everything about it, from the implementation of its databases, down to how they share resources such as hardware threads and I/O devices, ensuring that you can configure it to maximize performance on each individual platform and for each individual use case.
+You can change nearly everything about it, from the implementation of its databases, down to how they share resources such as hardware threads and storage devices, ensuring that you can configure it to maximize performance on each individual platform and for each individual use case.
 The downside of this approach, however, is that you will need more knowledge about Mochi than you would need about the inner